Health and Wellness

 Enhanced cleaning protocols will be implemented throughout campus paying special attention to high-touch surfaces in high-traffic areas.
 Our sanitation staff has undergone professional coronavirus prevention training and are using CDC recommended disinfectants.
 We’ve added hand sanitizing stations across campus.

 To help limit disruptions, classrooms, labs and studios will be deep-cleaned each evening.
-Maryville is implementing a disinfectant wipe system in each classroom, along with gloves so students and faculty can disinfect their own seat and table.
+Maryville is implementing a disinfectant wipe system in each classroom, along with gloves (as long as such supplies remain available) so students and faculty can disinfect their own seat and table.
 Helping to mitigate COVID-19 transmission is a shared responsibility so we expect all community members to do their part.